vskbellala/covid-visuals/docs/content/sir/sir.md

 `k` represents the fraction (proportion) of infected individuals that recover every day.
 Taking the reciprocal of this value (`1/k`) results in the time an infection takes to run its course.
 After this time period, the individual enters the `R` compartment of the SIR model.

-The k value we used in our model is based on real time COVID-19 data is, therefore, constantly changing. **ADD BLURB ON HOW WE CALCULATED K**
+The k value we used in our model is based on real time COVID-19 data is, therefore, constantly changing.
+A singular k value is calculated by dividing the number of recovered people on any given day by the number of positive cases on the previous day.
+Using this methodology, we calculated k values for all of the dates available in the data, then averaged all of them to find the k value for the current day.

 ### The `b` Value